eagle-io/docs/source/topics/views/list/index.rst

 .. image:: list_attachments.png
 	:scale: 50 %

+|

 Preview
 	Thumbnail image or file icon.
-Images can be clicked on to display the media gallery.
+Images can be clicked or touched to be shown in the media gallery.
 Container
 	Path of the container Node where the attachment is located.
 Name